 - fining guidelines which entered into force on 25 June 2013; and

-- de-minimis guidelines, Notice No. 18/2006, which entered into force on 13 March 2007.
+- de minimis guidelines, Notice No. 18/2006, which entered into force on 13 March 2007.

 The substantive law is enforced on the basis of two types of different proceedings.
-Proceedings relating to only minor infringements are governed by the relevant provisions in sections 48 et seq ARC, whereas in cases of severe infringements that might lead to the imposition of fines, the proceedings are governed by the Code on Administrative Offences and the Code on Criminal Procedure.
+Proceedings relating to only minor infringements are governed by the relevant provisions in section 48 et seq ARC, whereas in cases of severe infringements that might lead to the imposition of fines, the proceedings are governed by the Code on Administrative Offences and the Code on Criminal Procedure.